PyRectangle/GreyRectangle/README.md

 # GreyRectangle
-is a jump and run game.
+GreyRectangle is a jump and run game.

 to install it follow these steps: